Course Strand Leader | Dr Noel Ó Murchadha | Email

 Q: When will classes take place?

-A: The timetable for 2018/19 has not yet been finalised.
-However, the timetable for the 2017/18 academic year is available and this provides an indication of the contact hours.
+A: A sample timetable is available HERE and this provides an indication of the contact hours.

 Q: Where can I find information on the fees for the strand?